 According to the American Academy of Ophthalmology, anecdotal reports suggest that the new outbreak of coronavirus can cause conjunctivitis, and possibly be transmitted by aerosol contact with the conjunctiva.
-In this regard, they explain that patients who present to the ophthalmologist for conjunctivitis along with respiratory symptoms and have recently traveled to China or have relatives who have recently returned, could have the disease.
+In this regard, they explain that patients who have recently traveled to areas with active outbreaks or have relatives who have recently returned, could have the disease.

 What is coronavirus?